purencool/purencool/README.md

 suitable.

 #### Purencool base
 This profile is a stand profile created by Drupal 8 core that has extra modules installed and uses Bootstrap as the default theme.
+We have remove comments as they are not needed all the time.

 ## Installation
-Installation is relative easy and in you can have a drupal website ready to go in no time just follow the  instuctions.
+Installation is relative easy and in you can have a drupal website ready in no time just follow the instuctions.

 #### Local developer requirements
 To get a local installation of this software your operating system will need the following software installed.